mliew21396/remote-work-u2/README.md

 In this unit, you will go into more depth into Ruby and really start problem solving.
 You will have to create your own tests and determine what it means to be successful with a challenge.

+Since you've likely been suffering some Ruby withdrawal in unit 1, we recommend taking some time to review what you've learned as you need to.
+Go back to the [Socrates](https://socrates.devbootcamp.com) exercises you struggled with before and re-do them.
+Re-read pertinent passages in Chris Pine's [Learn to Program](insert link here) The unit 2 challenges do not give you resources to read before hand, so you'll want to refresh your knowledge of Ruby on your own.

 ### [Week 4: Ruby Algorithms](week_4)
 ### [Week 5: Ruby Classes](week_5)